 Well, most of the places food tours cover are not places that get featured in tourist guides.
 Instead, you’ll be visiting the small restaurants and street food joints that are favorite among locals and maybe even learning a thing or two about local cuisine through various cooking classes.

-One thing that isn’t easy while exploring alone is meeting new like-minded travelers.
+When discussing what is a food tour and why should you take it, another great reason to do this is to meet new like-minded travelers.
 This is one of the main reasons to take food tours; they are limited to small groups and you can easily engage in conversations with other like-minded travelers and locals.
 With food tours, meeting new people is super easy because you have the perfect conversation starter- food!
 You can share your experience and learn from others about the great places they discovered during their trip but also about the places where they had a bad experience.

 Did you ever have a foreign friend visiting your hometown?
 If you did, don’t deny it; you tried to show them the best of your city.
 The things that make you proud of living there.
 Well, don’t forget that food tour guides are also locals.
 And they too, want to show you the best of their city.
 If a food tour is done properly (and most of the food tours I took were), you will visit not only amazing local eateries but also see some interesting shops, high-end spots, and hidden gems along the way.
 And it doesn’t get much better than learning about a new city with a full belly!

 Did you ever take a food tour?
 What do you think are the best reasons to take food tours?
+How did you like this guide to what is a food tour?
+Did it give you some good reasons to try a food tour next time you travel?
 Let us know in the comments!

 Like it?
 Pin it.